 In-depth career assessment

-As a careers assessment may influence the choice of A Level subjects, it is important that evaluations are made early.
-Ideally, where a student wishes to undergo a careers assessment in order to select A Level subjects, we should be contacted before the beginning of the course to arrange an appointment with a careers counsellor.
+As a careers assessment may influence the choice of A-Level subjects, it is important that evaluations are made early.
+Ideally, where a student wishes to undergo a careers assessment in order to select A-Level subjects, we should be contacted before the beginning of the course to arrange an appointment with a careers counsellor.

 *Please note that an additional fee is charged for testing and subsequent advice.

-Your Personal Tutor
+Your Senior Tutor

-Students are also assigned to a Personal Tutor who ensures that they are meeting the challenges of academic work.
+Students are also assigned to a Senior Tutor who ensures that they are meeting the challenges of academic work.
 Regular meetings are held to discuss study issues, largely based on the progress reports generated by subject tutors.
 Help is also given in organising study time, prioritising work and refining various study and exam techniques.

-Students invariably develop a helpful and constructive working relationship with their Personal Tutor.
+Students invariably develop a helpful and constructive working relationship with their Senior Tutor.
 If a student is falling behind with work, a strategy is adopted to remedy matters.
 Where it is thought desirable, parents may be consulted to support any remedial action required.